What Are They Thinking?

 “…we’re looking at how we can create an emotional, immersive experience in our VIP experience.”Jeff Hamilton, president and general manager Of Mohegan Sun

-When you enter the lounge, located where the buffet used to be, I guess you could call it immersive.
+You could call it immersive when you enter the lounge, where the buffet used to be.
 It certainly seems far away from the sounds and distractions of the casino.
 In his interview with Forbes Travel Guide Editor Jennifer Kester, Hamilton says, “We had two lounges that were fairly old from our 1990 opening that had been remodeled but didn’t meet that immersive experience.
 This new lounge is… Rockwell designed — it’s a design where when you go in, you say, “Wow.”

 This Loyal Local’s Opinion and Report Card